olavea/Rubys-TimeShip/content/skill-builder/1-/you-do-you-structure.md

 ---
 title: 1.
 After starting his crocodile-Count-Down-Timer
 ---
+(Introduction)

+do 3 sess

 Ola starts today's Skill-Builder-Session by pointing at his dev-self in the mirror, saying with his Captain-in-a-storm-in-the-North-Sea-voice:

 «SELF!
-Structure today's Skill-Builder-Session to fit YOUR dev-brain or your Half-Assed-Structure sets-up your Skill-Builder-Ship to become Half-Assed & your work-life will become less worthwhile and your family will be robbed of the happy moments your badass-you could have given them if you quit with your half-assery already.»
+Structure today's Skill-Builder-Session to fit YOUR dev-brain or your Half-Assed-Structure sets-up your Skill-Builder-Ship to become Half-Assed.»

- having a less worthwhiler life!
-Or the opposite will be true.

 1. TODO:
 Make up your mind, if «yes» say «Yo-HO!
 Yo-Ho!
 Let's GO!»